-The Associate in Computer Programming Technology Degree is designed to offer the student an intensive program of training in computer programming technology with an emphasis on business-applications programming.
-Upon successful completion of the program, the student will be prepared for employment as a junior programmer/analyst in a business data processing operation.
-All computer programming majors are required to earn a grade of C or better in all CPT courses.
+The Associate in Computer Programming/Information Systems Technology Degree with this option is designed to offer the student in intensive program of training in business applications computer programming and the systems approach to problem solving.
+Upon successful completion of this program, the student will be prepared for employment as an entry level programmer/analyst or computer operator in a business data processing environment.
+All students majoring in this option are required to earn a grade of C or better in all CSC, CIS courses and in MAT 110.